Sir-Jude/Distriflask/README.md

 The **SQLALCHEMY_DATABASE_URI** specifies the name of the database connected to the project while using SQLAlchemy.

 # Populate the database with some dummy data
-Launche the script to create and populate the database
+Launch the script to create and populate the database
 ```
 python create_tables.py
 ```